freesurfer/surfa/readme.md

 pip install surfa
 ```

 Note: The above command should run smoothly and require no further steps, but if your system does not have a c compiler installed it will throw an error.
-To resolve this potential issue, review the [suggested steps](https://surfer.nmr.mgh.harvard.edu/docs/surfa/guide/installation.html).
+To resolve this potential issue, review the [suggested steps](https://surfer.nmr.mgh.harvard.edu/docs/surfa/guide/installation.html) in the compiling section.

 ### Documentation